stephenxs/SONiC/doc/mellanox/sfp-error-status.md

 ### Scope

-This is the high level design for the feature "fetch SFP error status through CLI on Mellanox platform".
+This is the high level design for the feature "expose SFP error status to CLI".
+Currently, the error status will be fetched from the low level layer directly.
+In the future, we will support fetching error status from STATE_DB, which is not covered by this design.

 ### Definitions/Abbreviations